galvanize-sports/pair-programming/README.md

 test.
 * To move on to the next test, remove the `x` from the following `xit` statment in `test/test.js`
-* The only file you should edit is `galvanize_sports.js`.
-You should refer to `objects.js` to understand the format of the data.
-* The inventory is available as `this.inventory`, and the shopping cart is available as `this.shoppingCart` in the object in `galvanize_sports.js`
 * You are done when all of the assertions in `test/test.js` pass

 ## Hints